kespindler/hackjam2-dropedit/README.md

 # Welcome To HackJam2.0

 This is a Your First Hack (YFH) project.
-It's a full guide to your first hackathon project - from start to finish.
+It's a full proposal for what to do during your first hackathon - from start to finish.
+You'll build your very first web application.
+And not a dumb one either, but a web application that has some seriously awesome functionality, and you could absolutely use day-to-day.
 This YFH is to create a web-based Dropbox text editor.
 When you finish this project, you'll have:

 * learned about OAuth, a way for you to securely use other applications (like Dropbox) without having your users give away their username and password.
 * connected your application with the Dropbox API, allowing your application to act exactly like any application that Dropbox creates themselves.